crncck/Design-Patterns-Swift/README.md

 <br>

-- Observable (Subject), updates Observers using a common interface
+- Subject, updates Observers using a common interface
 - Defines one-to-many relationship between set of objects
 - When the state of one object changes, all of its dependents are notified
-- Observers are loosely coupled in that the Observable knows nothing about them
+- Observers are loosely coupled in that the Subject knows nothing about them

 <br>